mykullma/SWE266-BankApp/docs/cwe-117-improper-output-neutralization-for-logs.md

-# CWE-117: Improper Output Neutralization for Logs in VeraDemo
+# CWE-117: Improper Output Neutralization for Logs

-VeraDemo has a lot of logging statements, unfortunately it uses untrusted data in the logging statements.
+Bank App has a lot of logging statements, unfortunately it uses untrusted data in the logging statements.
 This may allow an attacker to inject their own "Enters" (Carriage Return & Line Feed or just Line Feed) and thereby inject their own log lines.